Mills33/ICY/ReadMe.md

 ICY can also generate a downloadable report.
 The report provides more thorough explanations about the analysis ICY performs, and presents more informationb about the individuals within a given population.

-The source code can find ICY on Github here: https://github.com/Mills33/ICY-I-Choose-You- ICY is MIT Licensed.
+The source code can find ICY on [Github here](https://github.com/Mills33/ICY) ICY is MIT Licensed.